scazan/shell_runner/README.md

 if you have a script you want to be executable from the norns, throw it into ~/dust/code/shell_runner/scripts/ and it should show in the list.

-three scripts are included by default
+if you have nice shell script you think others will find useful, feel free to submit a PR. three scripts are included by default
 * backup tape data (with option to upload to the cloud)
 * backup a connected OP-Z (when OP-Z is in disk mode)